khalid-hussain/shaheen/chap8.md

 Abul Hassan kept the charge of the remainder of the army in his hand.
 Before leaving, he called Abu Abdullah and said, "Son!
 With the absence of Al-Zeghel and I, a great responsibility rests with you.
 According to your age, you are old enough to take care of the Sultanate's affairs.
-However, I'm leaving Moosa behind for your assistance.
+However, I'm leaving Musa behind for your assistance.
 In my eyes he is no less that Al-Zeghel.
 Don't take any step without his advice.
 If something were to happen to me then remember that my soul won't rest until you take back the lost Sultanate of